rrag/react-stockcharts/docs/md/LOTS-OF-DATA.md

 1. Every time you zoom/pan a chart with that many data points it just does not work.
 Browsers do not have the power to recalculate the scales for the new domain and appear responsive.
 1. Even with cross hair and tool tip you could see the lag

 Fortunately seeing end of day data over 30 years on a single chart is not really useful.
-React stockcharts has sane defaults to show 1 data point per pixel width.
-When you zoom above that it jumps an interval, say from end of day to end of week to end of month, this gives a better representation of the overall price movement.
-This technique is employed by many trading systems to show the larger time range.
+React stockcharts has sane defaults to show 2 data point per pixel width.

-\* Period can be 1min, 5min, ....
-1 day, 1 week, 1 month

 Let us see all this in action for MSFT 1986-03-13 till 2015-03-26